PSUTrec/2026-workshop-version-control/exercises/1-recipe.md

-Use this file as a template to get started with your recipe.
+Use this file as a template to get started with your recipe, and delete this line.
 You can find the Markdown [here](/exercises/1-recipe.md?plain=1).

 # Put the title of your recipe here.